neptune92/readme-generator/README.md

   ## Contributing
-  none atm but open to
+  Always open for any collabs

   ## Tests
+  Have run test to make sure the input will show and to make sure there are no bugs

   ## Questions
-  Contact me here: ajsaklfj [neptune92](github.com/neptune92)
+  Contact me here: angelacr@ymail.com [neptune92](github.com/neptune92)